snl-dakota/dakota/docs/user/usingdakota/inputfile/outputsfromdakota.rst

 mathematical analysis and/or graphics plotting packages (e.g., MATLAB, TECplot, Excel, S-plus, Minitab).

-The default file name for the top-level tabular output data is “,” though allows specification of an alternate name.
+The default file name for the top-level tabular output data is “``dakota_tabular.dat``,” though allows specification of an alternate name.
 Example tabular output from the “container” optimization problem is shown in Figure `[output:tabcont] <#output:tabcont>`__.
 This annotated tabular